ttvaroh/spare-swap/README.md

 # 🔧 Spare Swap

-[Spare Swap](https://spare-swap.netlify.app/) is a web application that helps students connect and share spare parts, tools, and components.
+[Spare Swap](https://spare-swap.netlify.app/) is a Purdue-themed web application that allows students to list, browse, and request spare engineering parts such as resistors, breadboards, Arduino boards, and more.
+The platform includes authentication, item management, messaging between users, and an AI-powered assistant to help students with project ideas.
 Built with modern web technologies, it provides a simple and efficient way to list, request, and swap items.

 [![Spare Swap Screenshot](./public/home-screen.png)](https://spare-swap.netlify.app/)